saraid/three-dragon-ante/README.md

 This gem is a fun exercise for myself where I'm encoding all the rules.
 I may extend it to provide a server and client, too, if I become so inclined.

-The rules can be found at [https://www.wizards.com/dnd/files/ThreeAnte_rulebook.zip](https://www.wizards.com/dnd/files/ThreeAnte_rulebook.zip) and some mre context on [Board Game Geek](https://boardgamegeek.com/boardgame/20806/three-dragon-ante).
+The rules can be found at [https://www.wizards.com/dnd/files/ThreeAnte_rulebook.zip](https://www.wizards.com/dnd/files/ThreeAnte_rulebook.zip) and some more context on [Board Game Geek](https://boardgamegeek.com/boardgame/20806/three-dragon-ante).

 My original, 2009, implementation can be found at [https://github.com/saraid/tda-server](https://github.com/saraid/tda-server).